supercollider/scvim/README.md

 To start open a file with the right extension :e foo.sc(d) Enter `:SClangStart` and a terminal should open with a running sclang session.

+See the commands reference for general usage.

+_ctags support_:

+run `:SCTags` from vim or  `SCVim.generateTagsFile()` from sclang

+This gives you a couple of things:

+* You can jump to any known class or method
+* You get tags completion with ctrl-x ctrl-] (use the vim supertab plugin if this is too bothersome to type)

 Commands:
 --------